-Our Class A Ordinary Shares and public warrants are currently listed on Nasdaq under the symbols "PGY" and "PGYWW," respectively.
+Our publicly traded Class A Ordinary Shares and public warrants are currently listed on Nasdaq under the symbols "PGY" and "PGYWW," respectively.

-On June 21, 2022, the trading date before the Closing Date, EJFA's Class A Ordinary Shares and public warrants closed at \$5.57 and \$0.2915, respectively.
-As of September 16, 2022, the most recent practicable date prior to the date of this prospectus, the closing price for each Class A Ordinary Share and public warrant was \$7.87 and \$0.4179, respectively.
+On June 21, 2022, the trading date before the public announcement of the consummation of the Merger, EJFA's Class A Ordinary Shares and public warrants closed at \$5.57 and \$0.2915, respectively.
+As of July 18, 2022, the most recent practicable date prior to the date of this prospectus, the closing price for each Class A Ordinary Shares and public warrant was \$2.53 and \$0.26, respectively.